-CIP-008-76 Table R2 - Cyber Security Incident Response Plan Implementation and Testing Part Applicable Systems Requirements Measures 2.1 High Impact BCS BES Cyber Systems and their associated: EACMS Medium Impact BCSBES Cyber Systems and their associated: EACMS SCI supporting an Applicable System in this Part Test each Cyber Security Incident response plan(s) at least once every 15 calendar months: • By responding to an actual Reportable Cyber Security Incident; • With a paper drill or tabletop exercise of a Reportable Cyber Security Incident; or • With an operational exercise of a Reportable Cyber Security Incident.
-Examples of evidence may include, but are not limited to, dated evidence of a lessons-learned report that includes a summary of the test or a compilation of notes, logs, and communication resulting from the testTypes of exercises may include discussion or operations based exercises.
+CIP-008-6 Table R2 - Cyber Security Incident Response Plan Implementation and Testing Part Applicable Systems Requirements Measures 2.1 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS Test each Cyber Security Incident response plan(s) at least once every 15 calendar months: By responding to an actual Reportable Cyber Security Incident; With a paper drill or tabletop exercise of a Reportable Cyber Security Incident; or With an operational exercise of a Reportable Cyber Security Incident.
+Examples of evidence may include, but are not limited to, dated evidence of a lessons-learned report that includes a summary of the test or a compilation of notes, logs, and communication resulting from the test.
+Types of exercises may include discussion or operations based exercises.

-CIP-008-76 Table R2 - Cyber Security Incident Response Plan Implementation and Testing Part Applicable Systems Requirements Measures 2.2 High +impact BCSBES Cyber Systems and their associated; EACMS Medium +impact BCS BES Cyber Systems and their associated; EACMS SCI supporting an Applicable System in this Part Use the Cyber Security Incident response plan(s) under Requirement R1 when responding to a Reportable Cyber Security Incident, responding to a Cyber Security Incident that attempted to compromise a system identified in the "Applicable Systems" column for this Part, or performing an exercise of a Reportable Cyber Security Incident.
+CIP-008-6 Table R2 - Cyber Security Incident Response Plan Implementation and Testing Part Applicable Systems Requirements Measures 2.2 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS Use the Cyber Security Incident response plan(s) under Requirement R1 when responding to a Reportable Cyber Security Incident, responding to a Cyber Security Incident that attempted to compromise a system identified in the "Applicable Systems" column for this Part, or performing an exercise of a Reportable Cyber Security Incident.
 Document deviations from the plan(s) taken during the response to the incident or exercise.
 Examples of evidence may include, but are not limited to, incident reports, logs, and notes that were kept during the incident response process, and follow-up documentation that describes deviations taken from the plan during the incident response or exercise.
-2.3 High +impact BCSBES Cyber Systems and their associated.
-EACMS Medium +impact BCSBES Cyber Systems and their associated.
-EACMS EACMS SCI supporting an Applicable System in this Part Retain records related to Reportable Cyber Security Incidents and Cyber Security Incidents that attempted to compromise a system identified in the "Applicable Systems" column for this Part as per the Cyber Security Incident response plan(s) under Requirement R1.
-An eExamples of evidence may include, but is are not limited to, dated documentation, such as security logs, police reports, emails, response forms or checklists, forensic analysis results, restoration records, and post-incident review notes related to Reportable Cyber Security Incidents and a Cyber Security Incident that is determined to be an attempt to compromise a system identified in the "Applicable Systems" column.
+2.3 High Impact BES Cyber Systems and their associated: EACMS Medium Impact BES Cyber Systems and their associated: EACMS Retain records related to Reportable Cyber Security Incidents and Cyber Security Incidents that attempted to compromise a system identified in the "Applicable Systems" column for this Part as per the Cyber Security Incident response plan(s) under Requirement R1.
+An example of evidence may include, but is not limited to, dated documentation, such as security logs, police reports, emails, response forms or checklists, forensic analysis results, restoration records, and post-incident review notes related to Reportable Cyber Security Incidents and a Cyber Security Incident that is determined to be an attempt to compromise a system identified in the "Applicable Systems" column.

 - R3.
-Each Responsible Entity shall maintain each of its Cyber Security Incident response plans according to each of the applicable requirement parts in CIP-008-76 Table R3 Cyber Security Incident Response Plan Review, Update, and Communication.
+Each Responsible Entity shall maintain each of its Cyber Security Incident response plans according to each of the applicable requirement parts in CIP-008-6 Table R3 Cyber Security Incident Response Plan Review, Update, and Communication.
 [Violation Risk Factor: Lower] [Time Horizon: Operations Assessment]. - M3.
-Evidence must include, but is not limited to, documentation that collectively demonstrates maintenance of each Cyber Security Incident response plan according to the applicable requirement parts in CIP-008-₹6 Table R3 - Cyber Security Incident Response Plan Review, Update, and Communication.
+Evidence must include, but is not limited to, documentation that collectively demonstrates maintenance of each Cyber Security Incident response plan according to the applicable requirement parts in CIP-008-6 Table R3 Cyber Security Incident Response Plan Review, Update, and Communication.